 Recognising the experiences of people with dementia is highly relevant to social work, as it gives us insight into their needs and the aptness of existing forms of help in responding to their needs.
 Through this approach, those working in social work strive to find new forms of help to enable people with dementia to live independently in their community.
 It is important to find ways to involve people with dementia as active co-creators of help.
-This requires professionals and family carers to abandon the permanent role of provider, which involves a patronising, overprotective and possessive attitude towards people with dementia (Flaker, 2012).
-In social work, the aim is for patients and clients with dementia to be recognised as people with important life experiences who also happen to need help tailored to their needs and who can contribute in their own way to ensuring that the help provided meets quality of life standards in the community.
+This requires professionals and family carers to abandon the permanent role of provider, which involves a patronising, overprotective and possessive attitude towards people with dementia to be recognised as people with important life experiences who also happen to need help tailored to their needs and who can contribute in their own way to ensuring that the help provided meets quality of life standards in the community.
 Care that is tailored to the person and based on their needs is also the central guiding principle of long-term care for people with dementia and is directly linked to social work theory and practise (Gardner, 2014; McDonald, 2010).